Stroke & Vascular Disorders

 • The use of direct oral anticoagulants (DOACS) in the treatment of patients with cerebral venous thrombosis has been established by recent research. | |

-• Recent clinical trials and meta-analyses have established warfarin as the first-line treatment to prevent thrombotic complications in the antiphospholipid syndrome.
-Direct oral anticoagulants are associated with an increased risk of thrombosis in comparison to warfarin. |
+• Recent clinical trials and meta-analyses have established warfarin as the first-line treatment to prevent thrombotic complications in the antiphospholipid syndrome. |

 Rudolf Virchow proposed in 1862 that the pathophysiology of thrombosis involved a triad of interrelated factors: damage to blood vessel endothelium, stasis of blood flow, and disorders of blood coagulability.

 Today, thrombophilia is broadly defined as both inherited and acquired conditions that predispose to venous or arterial thrombosis.
 The term "hypercoagulable state" is defined as a prothrombotic condition resulting from any specific disorders of blood coagulation.
 Although the clinical concept of hypercoagulability has been appreciated for decades, only since the 1980s has it been possible to identify an underlying disorder of coagulation in a subset of patients with thrombosis.
 These disorders may be hereditary or acquired.
 Activated protein C resistance due to factor V Leiden mutation, prothrombin 20210A gene mutation, protein C deficiency, protein S deficiency, and antithrombin III deficiency are the most frequently seen causes of a hereditary hypercoagulable state; antiphospholipid antibody syndrome is the most common acquired disorder.
+Other important acquired hypercoagulable disorders associated with cerebrovascular disease include thrombotic thrombocytopenia purpura and myeloproliferative neoplasms.

-Patients with a hypercoagulable state usually present at an early age (younger than 50 years).
+Patients with a hypercoagulable state often present at an early age (younger than 50 years).
 The clinical manifestations of thrombophilic patients can be due to either venous thrombosis or (rarely) arterial thrombosis.
 In antiphospholipid antibody syndrome, pregnancy morbidity, including spontaneous abortions or preterm delivery due to placental insufficiency, is another clinical manifestation.
 The most common presentation of venous thrombosis is deep vein thrombosis of the lower extremity with or without pulmonary embolism.
 Thromboses are seen rarely in other sites, including cerebral veins, axillary veins, mesenteric veins, and renal veins.
 Arterial thrombosis manifests as ischemic stroke, myocardial infarction, and peripheral arterial thrombosis.
 If a patient with venous thrombosis has a right-to-left shunt such as a patent foramen ovale or pulmonary arteriovenous malformation, an embolus may dislodge from the thrombus and pass through this shunt to cause an arterial ischemic stroke, termed a “paradoxical embolus.”

 Cerebrovascular manifestations of a hypercoagulable state are arterial ischemic stroke and cerebral venous thrombosis.